 - How do I run a meeting

 Start your meeting a little early.
 Give people a chance to chat as they arrive and between dances (just like they do in person!).
 Share sound from your computer.
 Choose easier dances, since you won't give/get nearly as many cues as you do in person.
 Before starting each dance, mute everyone and spotlight your video (or whoever is "leading" the dance) to give them someone to follow.
 Note that you won't all be in sync because of the delays in signal transmission.
-Invite requests in the Chat window.
+Invite people to put requests in the Chat window.
+Put the dances you're doing in the Chat window, or use Closed Captions.

 - How do I share the music from my computer

-Click Share at the bottom of the screen.
-Click the checkbox at the bottom to share sound.
+Click Share at the bottom center of the screen.
 Click the Advanced tab, and select "Computer Sound Only."
+Click Share at the bottom right.
 That way people can still see you dancing while hearing the music.
 Zoom's instructions: Sharing Computer Sound During Screen Sharing.

 NOTE: The first time you share just the computer sound, you'll be prompted to install a Zoom audio plugin.
 It installs without interrupting your Zoom meeting.